unit214/website/blogposts/governance-app.md

 The Governance App was envisioned as a tool to empower the aeternity community, enabling them to have a say in the platform's direction through a transparent and verifiable polling mechanism.
 The Unit 214 Team was commissioned to implement this vision.
-The development process was focused on their commitment to open-source principles, with actively seeking and incorporating feedback from testing phases to refine and improve the app.
+The development process was focused on their commitment to open-source principles, actively seeking and incorporating feedback from testing phases to refine and improve the app.
 Key challenges such as user accessibility and poll result verification were addressed through iterative testing and community feedback.